vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 ### Estimating associations with an external variable

 Next to visualizing whether any variable is associated with differences between samples, we can also quantify the strength of the association between community composition (beta diversity) and external factors.

 The standard way to do this is to perform a so-called permutational multivariate analysis of variance (PERMANOVA).
 This method takes as input the abundance table, which measure of distance you want to base the test on and a formula that tells the model how you think the variables are associated with each other.

+PERMANOVA tests the hypothesis that the centroids and dispersion of the community are equivalent between the compared groups.
+A p-value smaller than the significance threshold indicates that the groups have a different community composition.
+This method is implemented with the adonis2 function from the vegan package.

+By default, the argument by is set to "terms", in which the order of variables in the formula matters.
+In this case, each variable is analyzed sequentially, and the result is different when more than 1 variable is introduced and their order differs.
+Therefore, it is recommended to set by = "margin", which specifies that the marginal effect of each variable is analyzed individually.
+You can view a comparison between the two designs in chapter ?sec-compare-permanova.

 ```r